ryanbrandt/react-quick-ui/README.md

 # react-quick-ui

-A React component and hooks library for rapid UI development
+A React component + hooks for quick UIs

 ## Usage